1 / 10

 Nissan wanted the Leaf to be an ordinary family hatchback that just so happened to have a ground-breaking zero tailpipe emissions powertrain, and its relatively sedate design has been a part of its success.
 Despite it looking quite reserved, it's a very strong all-rounder, with fewer compromises than many battery-powered electric cars.

-The cabin is roomy enough for four (and five at a push) the boot is above average for a crossover, let alone a five-door family hatch, and as long as you plan your charging carefully, it should be a hassle-free car to own.
+The cabin of the Nissan Leaf is roomy enough for four (and five at a push) the boot is above average for a crossover, let alone a five-door family hatch, and as long as you plan your charging carefully, it should be a hassle-free car to own.

 Very few rivals feel as punchy, but many do claim a longer range, especially compared to the entry-level car.
 A Kia Soul EV, Hyundai Kona EV, BMW i3, Renault Zoe, Peugeot e-208 will all travel further on a charge, in some cases by far enough that it could make a real difference to your daily routine.
 It's the one drawback.

-The standard car comes in three trim levels: Acenta, N-Connecta, and Tekna, but unless you want the high-capacity model, we would stick to the first rung of the ladder.
+The standard Nissan Leaf comes in three trim levels: Nissan Leaf Acenta, N-Connecta, and Tekna, but unless you want the high-capacity model, we would stick to the first rung of the ladder.
 It's the best value (undercutting several of the cars we mentioned above) but still comes equipped with almost everything most buyers will need day-to-day.

 Comfort and design: Nissan Leaf interior

 "Nissan played things safe with the interior of this car.
 It's conservatively styled and conventional in its layout so that anyone stepping from a traditional family car will feel instantly at home with where all the controls sit."